-Accounting II......
-3 cr.
+Accounting II 3 cr.

 Prerequisite: ACC 101 with a grade of C or better.
-A course dealing with the accounting for long-term assets, partnerships, corporation and manufacturing entities.
+A course dealing with the accounting for long-term assets, corporation and manufacturing entities.
 Additional topics of discussion include the nature and significance of income taxes and their effect on business decisions, the preparation of the statement of cash flows, and cost accounting.

-Managerial Accounting 3 cr.
-Prerequisite: ACC 101 and ACC 102 or
+Managerial Accounting 4 cr.
+Prerequisite: ACC 101 and ACC 102 with a grade of C or better, or equivalent.